Clue Type

 Definition

-Our definition here is 'that’s basic', and our answer will be a word that means basic.
+Our definition here is 'Roughly', and our answer will be another word for that.

 Indicator